 There is no specific way to prevent pica.
 However, careful attention to eating habits and close supervision of children known to put things in their mouths may help catch the disorder before complications can occur.

-Please chat to a facilitator on LIVE CHAT if you have more questions.
-The service is free and you may stay anonymous.
+Please chat with a facilitator on LIVE CHAT if you have more questions.
+It is a text-based chat and you may remain anonymous.